More about: 24 Best Things To Do in Rome

 Other ways to get around Rome

 Oh, and speaking of saving money, if you allow me another tip to save time and money on your arrival at Rome airport, I recommend that you consider the option of booking a transfer between Rome airport and the city centre in advance.
-Also, I will tell you all the possibilities to get to your hotel in Rome whether you arrive at Ciampino or Fiumicino.
+Also, I will tell you all the possibilities that exist to get to your hotel in Rome whether you arrive at Ciampino or Fiumicino.

 If you are on a Mediterranean cruise and you disembark at the Port of Civitavecchia to go to Rome, the fastest and most comfortable option to get to the Italian capital is to book a private or shared transfer.
 I tell you how in the article Transfers between the Port of Civitavecchia and Rome in Rome!